 SAA meetings typically happen once or twice a week.
 Recovery, though, is a daily process.
 The hours between meetings are where most of the real work, and most of the risk, lives.

-If you’re looking for something to support your recovery between meetings, or if meetings aren’t accessible yet and you need a place to start, a structured program can bridge that gap.
+If you're looking for something to support your recovery between meetings, or if meetings aren't accessible yet and you need a place to start, structured tools can bridge that gap.